AresValley/Artemis-DB/static/328/description.md

 Used in analog walkie-talkies and communication systems.
+In addition, old cordless phones and baby monitors transmit unencoded NFM voice.
+These older devices are most commonly found in the 49 MHz Part 15 band 49.82 MHz – 49.9 MHz region.
+FCC type accepted 25 channel analog cordless phones can be found in the 43-49.98 MHz range.
+They can also be found in the 27 MHz, 40 MHz, 864 MHz and 902-928 MHz regions.

+Newer devices utilize the DECT protocol, which is harder to decode.